gardotd426/proton-tkg/README.md

 I accept payment in the form of frogs (and paypal donations, but in all seriousness I'm happy to create a build for free if you need one, just file an issue)

-Also, donate to TK-Glitch.
+Also, actually donate to TK-Glitch.
 He's on Patreon, and he's an absolute treasure.

 https://www.patreon.com/tkglitch